REC1+ (December 11-13, 2020)

 This 4-day REC1+ course for a maximum of six participants.

-This course includes Avalanche Level 1 and the NEW AAA Rescue module integrated into Avalanche Science's REC1+ course.
+This course includes Avalanche Level 1 and AAA Rescue module integrated into Avalanche Science's REC1+ course.

 Prerequisite: Able to ski powder snow and familiar with ski touring (on skis or split-board) equipment.